Rudd-O/qubes-arbitrary-network-topology/README.md

 2. The `qubes-core-admin-addon-arbitrary-network-topology` RPM: use the command `make rpm` on a VM or a `chroot` with the same Fedora version as your dom0 (that's Fedora 25 for Qubes 4.0).
 Then copy the RPM into your `dom0`, and install the RPM.

 You should now be good to go.

+## Licensing

+This software is shared under the GNU GPL v2.
+You can find the text of the GNU GPL in the `COPYING` file distributed with the source.